Want to grow your Facebook audience and take your Facebook marketing to new levels of success in 2018? Well, you’ve come to the right post.

 Again, this goes without saying.

 Whether you’re sending emails from Gmail or Hotmail, or an email campaign through your email marketing service provider, your Facebook page URL should always be present in your email signatures.

-If they see you’re on Facebook, they may be encouraged to like your page.
+If they see you’re on Facebook, they may be encouraged to come over and like your page.

 #8.
 Occasionally share your Facebook page content on your personal profile

-How many friends do you have right now on Facebook that are actually professional contacts?
+In fact, how many friends do you have right now on Facebook that are actually professional contacts?
 I bet you have a few, right?